SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/AppConfigRBA.png" width="70%">

-8. In the **Risk-Based Authentication** frame you have the possibility to create Authentication Rules and you can see the Default Authentication Rule, which is **Allow**.
+8. In the **Risk-Based Authentication** frame you have the possibility to create Authentication Rules, and you can see the Default Authentication Rule, which is **Allow**.

  <br><img src="/exercises/ex1/images/AppConfigRBA_MFA.png" width="70%">

 9. Change the Default Authentication Rule to **Default Action = Two-Factor Authentication** and **Two-Factor Method = TOTP**.
-Don't forget to **save** at the top right of the page the new configuration.
+Do not forget to **save** at the top right of the page the new configuration.
 Now the access to applications on your SAP BTP subaccount that use the XSUAA for authentication requires a Time-based One-time Password (TOTP) as second factor.

 <br><img src="/exercises/ex1/images/AppConfigRBA_MFA_TOTP.png" width="70%">